Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 Notes

-- How long to bake acorn squash – Most acorn squash will take about 20-35 minutes roasted in the oven at 425 degrees F.
+- How long to bake acorn squash – Most acorn squash will take about 20-35 minutes to roast in the oven at 425 degrees F.

 - What can you serve with stuffed acorn squash?
 This recipe pairs great with so many things.
 Some of my faves are: Mushroom Asparagus and Leek Quiche and this Easy Kale Salad With Lemon Dressing.